spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 Tracking these events on the Autoscaling Activity panel lets you see when and how often your cluster is optimizing for cost savings.

-#### Autohealing

-Auto Healing monitors the status of each Kubernetes node by examining the condition object, which provides information about various aspects of the node.
-Specifically, Autohealing focuses on the Ready condition.
-If the Ready condition indicates a status of False or Unknown, the instance is deemed unhealthy, prompting the initiation of a replacement process.

-The Autohealing widget shows the number of events for which AWS autohealing replaced an unhealthy instance with a healthy instance.
-By monitoring these autohealing events on the Autoscaling Activity panel, you can track how effectively Ocean Autoscaler maintains your cluster's health and resilience to failures.

 ###   Autoscaling Activity Graph

 The Autoscaling Activity Graph provides intuitive insights into the interaction between the Ocean infrastructure and the applications it supports.
 It also provides cluster activity insights at a granular